proximax-storage/xpx-chain-devportal-docs/docs/guides/cross-chain-swaps/atomic-cross-chain-swap-between-sirius-chain-public-and-private-chain.md

 This exchange of tokens will succeed atomically.
 If some of the actors do not agree, each of them will receive the locked tokens back after a determined amount of time.

-When talking about tokens in Sirius-Chain, we are actually referring to [mosaics](../../built-in-features/mosaic.md).
-Sirius-Chain enables atomic swaps through [secret lock](../../built-in-features/cross-chain-swaps.md#secretlocktransaction) / [secret proof transaction](../../built-in-features/cross-chain-swaps.md#secretprooftransaction) mechanism.
+When talking about tokens in Sirius Chain, we are actually referring to [mosaics](../../built-in-features/mosaic.md).
+Sirius Chain enables atomic swaps through [secret lock](../../built-in-features/cross-chain-swaps.md#secretlocktransaction) / [secret proof transaction](../../built-in-features/cross-chain-swaps.md#secretprooftransaction) mechanism.

 ## Background Information